Lawyers for Injuries Caused by Air Bags

 “The injuries caused by air bags are often worse than the collision itself”

-Michael P. Fleming Board Certified Houston Car Accident Lawyer
+Michael P. Fleming Board Certified Personal Injury Lawyer.

 Takata Airbag injuries and deaths around the country have lead to an investigation by the National Highway Traffic Safety Administration (“NHTSA”) as well as recalls by numerous automobile manufacturers.

-If you have been injured or had a loved one killed by an airbag during a car accident in Houston or anywhere in Texas, contact defective airbag lawyer Michael P. Fleming today for a free consultation.
+If you have been injured or had a loved one killed by an airbag during an accident, contact defective airbag lawyer Michael P. Fleming today for a free consultation.
 You might be entitled to significant compensation from Takata and the car manufacturer.